marcusoftnet/marcusoftnet.github.io/_posts/2019-11-22-metrics-on-well-defined-projects---and-what-i-learned-about-uncertainty.md

 ---
 layout: post
-title: Metrics on 'well-defined' projects - and what I learned about uncertainty
+title: Metrics on well-defined projects - and what I learned about uncertainty
 author: Marcus Hammarberg
 date: 2019-11-22T08:43:43.000Z
 tags: